 What is IVF and how much does it cost?

 In vitro fertilization (IVF) is used when a woman has blocked or absent fallopian tubes or when a man has a low sperm count or for other causes of infertility not responding to conventional treatment.
 In IVF, drugs are given to stimulate multiple eggs to develop, and then eggs are removed from the ovary and mixed with sperm outside the body in a petri dish.
 After about 24 hours, the eggs are examined to see if they've been fertilized and are growing.
-Some of these fertilized eggs (embryos) are then placed in the woman's uterus.
-The average cost of an IVF treatment in the United States is about $12,000.
+After an additional one to four days, some of these fertilized eggs (embryos) are then placed in the woman's uterus.
+According to the American Society for Reproductive Medicine, the average cost of an IVF treatment in the United States is about $12,400.

 When is a donor egg used?

 Donor eggs are an option for women who cannot produce eggs or who have problems with the quality of their eggs.
 A woman using a donor egg becomes the biological mother to the baby, but she doesn't share the child's genetic makeup.
 However, if the male partner's sperm was used in the fertilization process, the child shares his genetic background.
-Approximately 12 percent of assisted reproductive procedures involve the use of donor eggs.
+Approximately 20,000 IVF procedures per year involve use of donor eggs.

 I have lupus and was wondering if that means I won't ever be able to conceive?